-The blue bar represents sysem call activity.
+The blue bar represents system call activity.
 The data box to the left will describe the system call name for the system call at or to the left of the current time line.

-- Press Shift+Period key to advance back to the SYSCALL RESUME event
+- Press Period key to advance back to the SYSCALL_RESUME event

-In this case, the main thread is exiting the nanosleep call on line 92 of app.c.
-It then enters an ipc system call to execute the semop library call on line 93.
+In the instance shown in the screen shot above, shortly after the sine thread returns from nanosleep, the main thread is exiting the nanosleep call on line 93 of app.c.
+It then enters an ipc system call to execute the semop library call on line 94.